Origin

 Famous People Named cheresse

-- None widely recognised in Australia; the name remains rare and unassociated with notable public figures.
+- None widely recognised in Australia; name primarily chosen for its poetic and aesthetic qualities.

 Popularity in Australia